IdentityServer/IdentityServer4/docs/topics/add_apis.rst

 For simple scenarios, we give you some helpers.
 See the advanced section to understand more of the internal plumbing.

+.. note:: You could achieve the same by using either our ``IdentityServerAuthentication`` handler or Microsoft's ``JwtBearer`` handler.
+But this is not recommended since it requires more configuration and creates dependencies on external libraries that might lead to conflicts in future updates.

 Start by registering your API as an ``ApiResource``, e.g.::

     public static IEnumerable<ApiResource> Apis = new List<ApiResource>